SEED-VT/FedDebug/README.md

 Now you can run the `artifact.ipynb` (<a  target="_blank"  href="https://colab.research.google.com/github/SEED-VT/FedDebug/blob/main/fault-localization/artifact.ipynb"><img  src="https://colab.research.google.com/assets/colab-badge.svg"  alt="Open In Colab"/></a>).
 You can run notebooks containing `FedDebug` code with the above instructions. **Note:**  *You can uncomment the commands instead of copy & pasting if above commands are already in the given notebook.*

-The notebook is configured to use the following default settings, where the first client (client id 0) is faulty (with noisy labels that distort the global FL model).
+The notebook is configured to use the following default settings, where the first client (client ID 0) is faulty (with noisy labels that distort the global FL model).

 ```
 args.model = "resnet50" # [resnet18, resnet34, resnet50, densenet121, vgg16]